Bolivian Ram Cichlid Care Guide for Beginners

 Breeding Bolivian Rams

-Breeding is possible even in community tanks.
+Breeding is possible even in community tanks, though a dedicated setup improves survival.

 How to Encourage Spawning

-• Keep a group of 4–6 juveniles
+• Start with a group of 4–6 juveniles

-• Let pairs form naturally
+• Allow pairs to form naturally

 • Provide flat stones or broad leaves

-• Raise temperature slightly to 78–80°F
+• Slightly raise temperature to 78–80°F

 Spawning Behavior